quadshot/opentickets-community/readme.txt

 = Your first Event =

-Need help setting up your first event?
+Need help creating your first ticket and setting up your first event?
 Visit the [OpenTickets Community Edition Basic Help](http://opentickets.com/community-edition/#your-first-event) and follow the steps under _Creating your first Event, Start to Finish_.

 = Need some help? =